-- Prophylaxis (cleaning) or periodontal maintenance is covered once in any 6-month period.
-Additional cleaning benefit is available for covered persons with diabetes, covered persons in their third trimester of pregnancy, and covered persons with periodontal disease under the dental plan's Oral Health, Total Health program (see section 4.4, Oral Health, Total Health Program and Benefits). - Topical application of fluoride is covered once in any 6-month period for covered persons age 18 and under.
-For covered persons age 19 and over, topical application of fluoride is covered once in any 6-month period if there is recent history of periodontal surgery or high risk of decay due to medical disease or chemotherapy or similar type of treatment (poor diet or oral hygiene does not constitute a medical disease).
+- Prophylaxis (cleaning) or periodontal maintenance is covered up to two times in any benefit year.
+Additional cleaning benefits may be available if medically necessary or dentally necessary and when precertified by Delta Dental.
+Additional cleaning benefits are available for covered persons with diabetes and covered persons in their third trimester of pregnancy under the dental plan's Oral Health, Total Health program (see section 4.4, Oral Health, Total Health Program and Benefits). - Covered persons diagnosed with periodontal disease are eligible for a total of up to four cleanings per benefit year.

-- Sealant benefits are limited to the unrestored, occlusal surfaces of permanent molars.
+- Topical application of fluoride is covered up to two times in any benefit year for covered persons age 18 and under.
+For covered persons age 19 and over, topical application of fluoride is covered up to two times in any benefit year if there is recent history of periodontal surgery or high risk of decay due to medical disease or chemotherapy or similar type of treatment (poor diet or oral hygiene does not constitute a medical disease). - Sealant benefits are limited to the unrestored, occlusal surfaces of permanent molars.
 Benefits will be limited to one sealant per tooth, during any 5-year period. - Space maintainers are limited to once per space.
 Space maintainers for primary anterior teeth, missing permanent teeth or for covered persons age 14 or over are not covered.